SoongGuanLeong/databricks_bootcamp_followalong/README.md

-# databricks_bootcamp_followalong & pyspark practice problems
+# databricks_bootcamp_followalong & practice problems
 This repo includes
 - all the materials covered in the video by [Data with Baraa](https://www.youtube.com/@DataWithBaraa).
   - [Video Link 1](https://www.youtube.com/watch?v=sxYcjDrMyNc)